ycrc/ycrc.github.io/docs/clusters-at-yale/data/index.md

 ## Get More Storage

-Additional project storage spaces can be purchased on our Gibbs filesystem, which provides similar functionality to the primary project storage.
+For long-term allocations, additional project storage spaces can be purchased on our Gibbs filesystem, which provides similar functionality to the primary project storage.
 This storage currently costs $200/TiB (minimum of 10 TiB, with exact pricing to be confirmed before a purchase is made).
 The price covers all costs, including administration, power, cooling, networking, etc. YCRC commits to making the storage available for 5 years from the purchase date, after which the storage allocation will need to be renewed, or the allocation will expire and be removed (see [Storage Expiration Policy](https://research.computing.yale.edu/services/high-performance-computing/storage-expiration-policy)).

+For shorter-term or smaller allocations, we have a monthly billing option.
+More details on this option can be found [here](https://research.computing.yale.edu/billing-hpc-services) (CAS login required).

-Please note that, as with existing project storage, this storage will not be backed up, so you should make arrangements for the safekeeping of critical files off the clusters.
+Please note that, as with existing project storage, purchased storage will not be backed up, so you should make arrangements for the safekeeping of critical files off the clusters.
 Please [contact us](/#get-help) with your requirements and budget to start the purchasing process.

 ## HPC Storage Best Practices